Bob Cooper (musician): Career

+He worked in Pete Rugolo's orchestra from the mid-1950s through 1960s as well as in the later bands of Stan Kenton.
+From the 1960s, he became mainly a sideman and studio musician, often arranging music for his wife, June Christy.

+His last studio recording was on Karrin Allyson's album Sweet Home Cookin' (1994), on which he played tenor saxophone.

 Cooper died of a heart attack in Los Angeles, California, at the age of 67.
 He was found in his car, which had pulled over to the side of the road.